Llanz-dev/aboutJS/README.md

-# AboutJS
+# aboutJS

 ## Description
-AboutJS is a static website that displays information about JavaScript.
+aboutJS is a static website that displays information about JavaScript.

 - This site has different information in each section.
 - I use HTML, CSS and JavaScript to make this project.